Pal-dont-want-to-work/comfyui-custom_nodes-tutorial/README_EN.md

 5. Use a browser or mobile phone to scan the generated QR code for testing

 ## PS
-you can reference the following files when developing custom nodes ComfyUI_windows_portable\ComfyUI\extra_model_paths.yaml.example和ComfyUI_windows_portable\ComfyUI\nodes.py
+You can reference the following files when developing custom nodes:
+ComfyUI_windows_portable\ComfyUI\extra_model_paths.yaml.example and ComfyUI_windows_portable\ComfyUI\nodes.py

 [ComfyUI custom node development documentation](https://h0zkh0f8v2a.feishu.cn/wiki/KUnlwgJxSidQi7k0Iq3cUvGpnLS?from=from_copylink)

 ## If this tutorial has been helpful to you, please give it a star! ⭐⭐⭐